Accounts for manufacturing businesses

 - Factory overheads: Overheads are the indirect costs associated with production, costs that cannot be traced to individual units of a product.
 Factory overheads are the overheads that are incurred by a factory, such as rent, electricity and supervisor’s salary.

 Both of these types of costs are combined in the manufacturing account to give the cost of production.

-In the manufacturing account, you must start with the opening inventory value for raw materials followed by purchases of raw materials (and any adjustments, like carriage inwards) and net purchases.
+In the manufacturing account, you must start with the opening inventory value for raw materials, followed by purchases (and any adjustments, like carriage inwards) and net purchases.
 Then, the closing inventory is subtracted from the total of these two figures to get the cost of raw materials consumed.

-Then, other direct costs such as wages of direct labor, are added to this figure to calculate the total prime cost.
-The next section is the factory overheads section which includes things like insurance, depreciation and rent.
+Then, other direct costs, such as direct labour wages, are added to this figure to calculate the total prime cost.
+The following section is the factory overheads section which includes things like insurance, depreciation and rent.

-To the total of all of these sections, the opening inventory of work in progress goods is added and its closing inventory is subtracted.
+The opening inventory of work in progress goods is added to the total of these sections, and its closing inventory is subtracted.
 The final figure is the cost of production of manufactured goods.

 You must log in to post a comment.